Bill Steigerwald

 Born in 1947, Bill Steigerwald is the oldest member of the Pittsburgh multimedia family that includes his TV sports brothers John Steigerwald (formerly of KDKA-TV) and Paul Steigerwald (former radio and TV play-by-play announcer of the Pittsburgh Penguins) and Dan Steigerwald (aka, Danny Stag, lead guitarist for the hard-rock band Kingdom Come).

-Steigerwald worked as a bartender at Victoria Station Restaurant in Universal City, California from 1977-1980.
-At the time he lived in an apartment in Hollywood.
+Bill currently lives in Bethany, WV.